849 Logo (5k)

 __ Make up a trail profile from the trail schedule.

-__ Attach all of the above and a menu to the form.
+__ Attach all of the above and a menu to the application.

-__ Get the form signed by a H.A.T. member.
+__ Get the application approved by a High Adventure Team member.

-Request multiple peaks from a H.A.T. member if required.
+Request multiple peaks from a High Adventure Team member if required.

 Finalize the menu.